gl1tterbomb/gl1tterbomb/README.md

 ____________________________________

 Hello!
 My name is Aster, and I also go by other names, like Mou, Archer, Naomi, Harold/Hal.
 I'm fine with people calling me by any nicknames as long as it's not inappropriate.
 I have no idea how to introduce myself, but I'll try my best!
 My favorite colors are orange, blue, purple, and green.
 I am an artist and I love to draw a lot.
 I sometimes post my artworks on social media.
 My English is not really that great; I make some spelling mistakes, and my words often come off.
 Sorry if I confuse you.
 I'm kinda awkward around everyone I don't know, so it would take me a while to interact/be more comfortable with them. 🫠 Please be patient with me.
 My friends are very awesome.
 I lied, be warned, they stinks.
 I don't play Ponytown as much anymore.
-I only joined with friends I’m comfortable wi.
+I only joined with close friends.
 I'm fine with INT and C+H.

 [ Extra; ]

 I have ADHD/Autism spectrum /.
 And dyslexia.
-I have trouble with reading and other things, especially in my main language.
+I have trouble with reading, writing, and other things, especially in my main language.
+I have like a horror grammar.
 I’m also struggling with social anxiety and socialization cues(I don't know if I'm spelling right), so I'll do the best I can.
 If I have upset you, made u uncomfortable, or anything like that, people do this often without telling me I did, and use it against me.
 Please please let me know I’m trying and I wanted to know what I did is wrong.😕 I may become clingy with the people I love, so please let me know if you ever feel uncomfortable with it.👍.

 Spanish is my mother tongue, and I was born in Puerto Rico